jvalcher/termfu/README.md

 ### General Guidelines
 - For any significant contributions outside of minor patches, open an issue first.
-- Bug fixes, optimizations, new debugger implementations, new plugins are welcome.
+- Bug fixes, optimizations, new debugger implementations, and new plugins are welcome.
 - Blank space and comment PRs have a high probability of being closed.
 - Use existing code conventions.